 So instead of decluttering your sidebar, top bar navigation, and footer, you should tackle your plugins, blog categories, and old posts, in this order.

-You start by discarding, then organize your blog, thoroughly, completely, in one go.
+Start by discarding, then organize your blog, thoroughly, completely, in one go.

 Declutter your plugins first